MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 New-VM -Name $Name -MemoryStartupBytes $MemoryStartupBytes -Generation $Generation -NewVHDPath $NewVHDPath -NewVHDSizeBytes $NewVHDSizeBytes -BootDevice $BootDevice -SwitchName $SwitchName -Path $Path
 Add-VMDvdDrive -VMName $Name -Path $DVDPath
-Start-VM -Name $Name
 ```
 Here is the same code as seen in the PowerShell ISE

 ![](media\new_vm.png)

 A more simple way to write this script would be to use a concept referred to as splatting.
-Splatting provides a way to group parameters and provide these to a command.
-This makes our scripts more readable and easier to update, modify and re-use.
+Splatting groups and passes parameters to a command as a single unit, this makes our scripts more readable, easier to modify and re-use.

-The same script re-written using the splatting method would like this:
+The same script re-written using the splatting method would look like this:

 ```
 $VM = @{